 The conference programme is focussed on promoting best-practice cyber security; looking at the current trends, the key threats - and offering practical advice on improving resilience and implementing effective security measures.

-The conference is free* to attend for InfoSec & IT personnel
+The conference is free* to attend for InfoSec & IT personnel.

-The events provide a unique platform for knowledge exchange, drawing stakeholders together to explore best practice, technological innovation and business outcomes.
+The virtual events provide a unique platform for knowledge exchange, drawing stakeholders together to explore best practice, technological innovation and business outcomes.
 Our conferences attract a senior delegate following and have become renowned as an important forum for high-level networking.

 Kevin FielderCISO, Just Eat

 Petra LeimichLecturer in Cybersecurity and Digital Forensics, Edinburgh Napier University